Minokawa: Popular culture

-In the Bagani (TV series), Minokawa is one of Apo's creatures.
+In the Bagani television series, Minokawa is one of Apo's creatures.
 Later, it was under Lakas' control, which it merged with his sword.
 He uses the bird for flight or fighting.

+In TV fantasy series of GMA 7 Mulawin Vs Ravena, the Minokawa was finally killed by Anya using the Ruwido (powered up with the Mystic Jewel or Mahiwagang Hiyas), with the assistance of Almiro, Gabriel, Pagaspas, Lawiswis, Malik, Pirena and Lira.
+When it fell, only its bones and heart remained.